This is part 2 of 3 on the series “Why Stand with

 Wikopedia, online encyclopedia, www.wikopedia.org

 Wilson, Marvin.
 Our Father Abraham: Jewish Roots of the Christian Faith.
-Grand Rapids,
+Grand Rapids ,

-: William B. Eerdmans Publishing, 1989.
+MI : William B. Eerdmans Publishing, 1989.

 All Scripture is taken from the New King James Version, unless otherwise noted.